Deals5 min read

 GMC Sierra 1500

-GMC shares platforms with Silverado but typically carries less incentive.
-May programs:
+GMC shares the Silverado's platform but usually carries less incentive.

 TrimDealNotes